walles/loadviz/README.md

 * Make the library export some C API that gets called by the Swift app
 * Make the library return an image, any image
 * Make a macOS app rendering this image in a window
+* Make the demo app not just show black all the time even though the image from Rust is red